 2. You fall asleep.
 Very Common.
 Meditation relaxes the mind and body so much that falling asleep is a natural thing to happen.
 If you feel yourself nodding then concentrate on your breathing.
 Make your breaths slower and deeper.
 The increased oxygen will wake you up.
 The aim with Meditation is to be more in the moment and not less.
 This is very important to understand.
 You must be aware of your being.
 Hence the straight back, the stillness of body, the relaxation of muscles.
 All that prep before you start is to make you more aware of your bodies condition.

 3. You cannot put your mind into “Quiet Mode”.
 Thoughts (usually minor worries) will not quit.
 That shopping list has to be done.
-Tell your self that at this moment in time nothing is more important than your meeting with God.
+Tell yourself that at this moment in time, nothing is more important than your meeting with God.
+Your top priority is therefore to concentrate on saying your mantra correctly and repeatedly

 4. You cannot get comfortable in your chair or you feel cold.
 During Meditation your Heart Rate drops, your breathing slows.
 The body can get cold at the extremities (hands, feet, fingers, toes.)
 Keep a blanket nearby and it you feel cold wrap up warm in your blanket.